dradosevich/course-materials/materials/lab/6/README.md

 1. ZIP FILE with all 6 Files [10 points]
 2. Link to your Github Repository [10 points]
 3. List of Collaborators

+## Dear Mike,

+I coded in some fun for when a search fails, please give it a couple tries